konstantinpoensgen/konstantinpoensgen.github.io/pages/phd-economics-application-advice.md

 #### Scholarships

 Applying to scholarships (or external funding) is particularly important if you are applying to Master's programs.
-PhD programs tend to be funded, but it can still be a useful to secure external funding in either the application stage or later funding/teaching situation.
+PhD programs tend to be funded, but it can still be useful to secure external funding in either the application stage or later funding/teaching situation.
 It is critical to search for scholarships early on in the application process -- waiting for after the grad school applications is often too late.

 ##### Databases:
 - [Africademics](https://africademics.com)